CarseKeeper/Proj455Client/User_Manual/User_Manual.md

 ### How to run the Client side:

-1. Run Client.java using preferred method, Easiest is to press the run button in the top right
+1. Run Client.jar using preferred method, cd into

 2. Enter the server computer's IP address when prompted